 Macau Day Trip

 If in Hong Kong, a day trip to Macau should be on your itinerary.
-While I stayed bit longer than 1 day, you can see most important travel sights in one day – getting there from Macau is not difficult, and a wonderful day trip.
+While I stayed a bit longer than 1 day, you can see the most important travel sights in one day – getting there from Macau is not difficult, and a wonderful day trip.

 Hong Kong on a budget?
 If you are looking for safe hostels in Hong Kong read Claire´s post to find out more.